Topics

 Reading:

 We introduce modules as a way of organizing OCaml code.
-We will need to know how modules work for the mini-projects in the second-half of the course.
 We see at how modules can also be used to organize interfaces for data structures.
-We also look a bit at the relationship between dune and toplevel.

 Reading: